 Key Takeaway: Do not overuse this trend.
 You want to use this trend sparingly.
 Maybe use it for specific content offers or for new product launches.
 Whichever you decide, select one product, service, or content offer.
 Create an animated call-to-action either as a gif that features what the user will be receiving or as an animation that showcases your buyer persona’s needs being met through your product, service, or content offer.
 Then of course, analyze it.
 How many clicks did it receive in relation to your previous CTAs?
 How many of your website visitors converted into leads or customers based on your animated CTA?

-Virtual Reality will likely be the most talked about design element of 2017...But moreover, you need to be ready to create virtual reality experiences that don’t require a headset.
+Virtual Reality will likely be the most talked about design element...But moreover, you need to be ready to create virtual reality experiences that don’t require a headset.
 This includes website designs with 360-degree video and other highly interactive experiences with three-dimensional effects.—Carrie Cousins

-These are just a few easy design trends to jumpstart your website design process for this new year.
+These are just a few easy design trends to jumpstart your website design process.
 When it comes to planning your website, don’t rush it.
 Take your time.
 Analyze your website.
 Find weak points.
 Pick one weak point.
 Create action items that will strengthen not only the design but also the user’s experience as well as your overall marketing efforts.
 Ultimately, just take your time, learn from your audience, and implement that data into a unique digital experience.